 Situated within the Allura Estate in Eglinton, in the northern suburbs, is Kinkuna Adventure Playground.
 This large playground with a mix of nature play, water play and traditional play equipment has something for everyone to enjoy.

 Kinkuna Adventure Playground features a series of big wooden towers interconnected with ladders, climbing ropes, a tunnel and a rope bridge.
-There a two slides of different sizes.
+There are two slides of different sizes.

-In another area, just past the wooden playground, is a big birds nest swing, with in-ground trampolines set around it within the rubber soft fall nearby.
+In another area, is a big birds nest swing, with in-ground trampolines set around it within the rubber soft fall nearby.
 Both were very popular with kids of all ages.

 Next to the water play are some musical pipes that play different notes, and a percussion play instrument that sounded similar to a Jamaican-style steel drum when tapped with your palms.

-In addition, there is a fenced off basketball court available for shooting hoops.
-Behind the court is gym equipment for the adults.
+In addition, there is a fenced off basketball court available for shooting hoops, it also be used for a game of cricket.